 Representative work includes:

-- Conducting an internal investigation into suspected violations of economic sanctions resulting from the divergence of goods and technology to prohibited persons, and advising on compliance enhancements.
+- Conducting internal investigations into suspected violations of economic sanctions and export controls resulting from the divergence of goods and technology to prohibited persons, and advising on compliance enhancements.

-- Assisted a multinational company in coordinating global foreign direct investment screening analysis and with regulatory filings.
+- Assisting in coordinating global foreign direct investment screening analysis and with regulatory filings.

-- Represented a client under investigation for customs fraud by the Dutch and German authorities, and OLAF.
+- Representing clients under investigation for customs fraud by Member State authorities, and OLAF.

-- Representing clients before the European Commission and Member State administrative authorities on issues relating to regulating biotechnology, chemicals, pharmaceuticals, and waste, as well as on customs matters.
+- Representing clients before the European Commission and Member State administrative authorities on environmental, automotive, biotechnology, chemicals, pharmaceuticals, and waste issues.